Welcome to today's edition of the Rush 24-7 podcast.

 The White House is refusing to respond to that.

-Uh, as head of the DNC, what is your official response to Hoffa's threats?
+As head of the DNC, what is your official response to Hoffa's threats?

-My official response is that we need to make sure that we focus on the middle class and working families and that we uh bring everyone in this country together from both sides of the aisle to focus like a laser on continuing to get this economy turned around.
+My official response is that we need to make sure that we focus on the middle class and working families and that we bring everyone in this country together from both sides of the aisle to focus like a laser on continuing to get this economy turned around.

-That should be our priority.
+So that should be our priority.

 Wait.

-So there's wait a minute, wait a minute.
+So there's a wait a minute.

 Never mind, Gretchen.

-In fact, let's go back to January 16th this year on Slay the Nation, Bob Schiefer was talking to Debbie Blabbermouth Schultz.
+In fact, let's go back to January 16th this year on Slay the Nation.

 I don't plan to debate my values and the principles of my constituents any less vigorously, but I think it starts with us, and we have to lead by example.

-And so I think all of us need to be more careful about the words that we choose to use, including the things like the title of the repeal of health care reform.
+And so I think all of us need to be more careful about the words that we choose to use, including things like the title of the repeal of health care reform.

-So I think we need to be leaders by example, and when we do that, then hopefully we're gonna be able to push the shock jocks and uh others outside our process to take a page from our book.
+And when we do that, then hopefully we're going to be able to push the shock jocks and others outside our process to take a page from our book.

-That would be me, the shock jocks, of course.
+That would be me, the shock jocks, of course, but Hoffa, hey, exactly what Obama wanted and said.

 In fact, last night, John King's USA, we have a montage.